msyamkumar/cs220-s22-projects/p11/README.md

 **CORRECTION:** A previous version (before 4/13, 11:30PM) of `plot_points.json` flipped the x and y axes for this question.
 Please redownload `plot_points.json` from Github to update the plot verification tool.

+**UPDATE:** Use your `comments` data structure for this problem.
+Some of the comments we expect you to plot are not in `videos` because they are associated with the video that got discarded.

 Your output should be a **scatter** plot.
 Each comment should be represented as a point on the graph with the horizontal axis representing the length of the comment text, and the vertical axis representing the number of likes.

 **Requirements:**